Case study: Co-creating the Lewisham Low Traffic Neighbourhood 2020

 Implementing measures like filtered permeability are known to be controversial with local communities.
 A different engagement approach was needed for the Council to understand how the community felt about the different options that were deliverable within scope.
 Our StreetBuilder platform was used to encourage the community to highlight the traffic-related issues in their area they cared about, and state their preferences about different solution options.

-How the solution helped
+How the community engagement data helped

 The result was a radical traffic reduction masterplan with 15 filtered permeability measures and school streets.
 The data provided by StreetBuilder was robust and demonstrated strong local support for these measures, giving councillors and cabinet members confidence in taking forward the masterplan as envisioned by the community.

 The majority of the measures were delivered in June 2020, which is a vital part of Lewisham Council's COVID-19 response.
 Some of the 15 have since been removed due to increased traffic levels on the South Circular due to changing mode shares, however the majority of closures remain in place and are being monitored.

 StreetBuilder made it easier for us to incorporate community feedback into designs.
 This is vital to build trust and show we’re listening, and meant we could improve the neighbourhood in the way our communities wanted.